solana-foundation/developer-content/content/courses/program-security/closing-accounts.md

 1. Transfers the account’s lamports to the given `<target_account>`
 2. Zeroes out the account data
-3. Assigning the owner of the account to the System Program and rellocating the size of the account with 0 bytes.
+3. Sets the account discriminator to the `CLOSED_ACCOUNT_DISCRIMINATOR` variant

 All you have to do is add it in the account validation struct to the account you want closed: